Category: Signature Method for E-Filing

 As part of the signature process when filing a return electronically, the IRS requires an identifying piece of information.
 This could be your prior year's Adjusted Gross Income (AGI) or your prior year's Self-Select PIN number that you created on your prior year return.
 The IRS E-filing PIN number (Taxpayer issued IRS PIN) is no longer available on IRS.gov or by toll free phone number.

 Don't have a copy of your prior year return?
 No problem.
 Click here to obtain a transcript of your prior year return.
-You will need the AGI amount as reported on the return.
+You will need the AGI amount as reported

 * If you filed Form 1040, the AGI is on line 37.